 Review these ideas if you're considering a training and development career.

 - Select an area or environment of interest.
-You may have interest in an industry such as government and military, financial, banking or medical, or be an expert in one or more software applications.
+You may be interested in a specific field like government and military, financial, banking, medical or software applications.
 You'll be more likely to excel as a trainer if you train others on topics that interest you.

 - Choose the right degree.
 You may consider majoring in education and taking coursework in organizational development and training, or possibly majoring in business or another subject that is relevant to your industry.
 Use the College Scorecard tool to research your options.

-- Improve your communication and training skills by taking public speaking classes or joining organizations that give you an opportunity to develop your skills — this can include volunteer organizations.
+- Improve your communication and training skills by taking public speaking classes or joining organizations that allow you to develop your skills — this can include volunteer organizations.

 - Consider the possibilities.
 Corporate trainers can be full-time employees of an organization, independent consultants or employees of a training firm supporting businesses on a short-term basis to train employees.
 Build your skills and experience and expand your opportunities as an employee, consultant or business owner.

 Search and apply for training and development positions listed on the Military Spouse Employment Partnership Job Search.
-Some MSEP partners offering positions as technical trainers, store trainers or operations trainers include the following:
+Some MSEP partners may offer positions such as technical trainers, store trainers or operations trainers.

 Membership organizations and resources